GreenSystemes/OA-Doc-Parser/README.md

  - Create components;
  - Properties documentation of components can be add in class properties documentations;
  - Work with enum components;
- - Detect dupplicates components;
+ - Detect duplicates components;
  - Create routes;
- - Detect dupplicate routes.
+ - Detect duplicate routes;
+ - Make partial Swagger with properties flagged (partial swagger for some customers for example);
+ - Configuration file.

 ## TODO